lucasjellema/fontys-2022-microservices-kafka-dapr/lab1-intro-daprio/readme.md

 ```
 show databases;
 ```
-Create a database and then create tables.
+and create a database and then create tables if you want to.

 However, let's not do that right now.
 Let's configure Dapr to use this MySQL instance to create a database and table to store state in.